Zickydeng/SFDX-GM-Zicky-Dealership/README.md

+#SFDX-GM CAR DEALERSHIP

+Is a Salesforce app designed in LWC for car dealerhsip where you can buy or rent a car.
+The UI is pretty dynamic and allow you to view both the owner and the car details.
+You can even leave comments/reviews and experiences of the previously rented car.

-# Salesforce DX Project: Next Steps
+## Salesforce DX Project: Next Steps
 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.

 ## How Do You Plan to Deploy Your Changes?